From social media to Aso Rock Peter Obi and quest of youth for hope | Ghana News Agency

 Accra, Feb 25, GNA- Ghana is poised to make political history in 2024.
 A former President has declared his intentions to run for the country’s 2024 Presidential elections, as the incumbent New Patriotic Party anticipates an unprecedented third consecutive term in Government.

-About 1,300 kilometers away, Africa’s most populous country is hours away from its general elections.
-Nigeria goes to the polls on Saturday February 23, 2023, in what political analysts and observers have described as an election too close to call.
+About 1,300 kilometres away, Africa’s most populous country is hours away from its general elections.
+Nigeria goes to the polls on Saturday, February 23, 2023, in what political analysts and observers have described as an election too close to call.

 Demands of Youth